omab/django-social-auth/README.rst

 Miscellaneous
 -------------

-Join to django-social-auth_ community on Convore_ and bring any questions or suggestions that will improve this app.
+Join to `django-social-auth discussion list`_ and bring any questions or suggestions that would improve this app.
+Convore_ discussion group is deprecated since the service is going to be shut down on April 1st.

 If defining a custom user model, do not import social_auth from any models.py that would finally import from the models.py that defines your User class or it